Joe Bruchac

 Algonquian

-• The Munsee-speaking Lenape included several autonomous groups across southeastern New York, northern New Jersey, and northeastern Pennsylvania.
-Among them were the Canarsee of western Long Island, the Esopus near Kingston, the Wappinger along the east Hudson River, the Ramapough in the Ramapo Mountains, the Hackensack and Tappan in northeastern New Jersey, the Raritan of central New Jersey, the Pompton along the Passaic, and the Minisink along the Upper Delaware River.
-Though distinct, these groups shared language, culture, and kinship ties, forming a northern branch of the Lenape people who were among the first to encounter Dutch settlers in the 17th century.
+• Lenape The Munsee-speaking Lenni-Lenape include several autonomous communities across southeastern New York, northern New Jersey, and northeastern Pennsylvania.
+Among them are the Canarsee of western Long Island, the Esopus near Kingston, the Wappinger along the east Hudson River, the Ramapough in the Ramapo Mountains, the Hackensack and Tappan in northeastern New Jersey, the Raritan of central New Jersey, the Pompton along the Passaic, and the Minisink along the Upper Delaware River.
+Distinct yet interrelated, they continue to share language, culture, and kinship ties as part of the northern Lenape, who were among the first to meet Dutch settlers in the 17th century.
+Descendants remain in the region, while others live at Six Nations of the Grand River in Ontario and in Lenape communities in Oklahoma, Wisconsin, and Ontario, carrying their traditions forward across the continent despite generations of forced displacement from their homelands.

 Many of these communities were already interconnected through language, kinship, and alliance by the early 1600s.
 All of these groups are part of the Eastern Algonquian language family and have maintained seasonal subsistence patterns, intertribal trade, and complex kinship networks.
 Their societies were deeply impacted by Dutch and later English colonization, warfare, disease, land loss, and forced displacement.

 As I shared in Bowman’s Store: A Journey to Myself in 1997, my great-grandfather Lewis Bowman, born in 1844 in an Abenaki enclave in Brome-Missisquoi, Quebec, came from an undocumented Indigenous lineage.
-Like many Abenaki and Mohawk families of his time, he moved between Canada and the United States—first settling in the Abenaki communities of Missisquoi and Winooski in Vermont, and by 1860, in Troy, New York.
-In 1864, he joined the 69th New York Infantry, fought for the Union in the Civil War, and became a U.S. citizen.
-After the war, he settled at Cole Hill in Greenfield, where he married my great-grandmother, Alice Van Antwerp—the granddaughter of Hester Ann DeVoe and Winant Van Antwerp—who carried well-documented Mohawk ancestry.
-These connections grew stronger when Hester’s great-grandson—my grandfather Jesse Bowman married my grandmother Marion Dunham.
+Like many Abenaki and Mohawk families of his time, he moved between Canada and the United States.
+He first lived in Missisquoi and Winooski, moved to Troy, New York by 1860, and in 1864 joined the 69th New York Infantry, fighting for the Union and becoming a U.S. citizen.
+After the war, he settled at Cole Hill in Greenfield, where he married my great-grandmother, Alice Van Antwerp.
+Alice's son, my grandfather Jesse Bowman, married my grandmother Marion Dunham.
 Together, they raised me on Splinterville Hill in Greenfield Center, New York.

 ALGONQUIAN (Munsee–Canarsee, Mahican, Abenaki)